Chapter 4

 and particles, radiated linearly along both axes of the black

 hole.
-The efficiency of this engine, which can reach up to 30%
+The efficiency of this engine can reach up to 30% (from mc2) *) for fast-rotating

-jet or rocket engines!
-"Mega-jets" from giant black
+efficiency!
+"Mega-jets" from giant black holes in the

-holes in the center of galaxies, surrounded by massive accretion
+center of galaxies, surrounded by massive accretion disks, are

 *) The energy of the jets is partly drawn

-almost 30% of its rest energy in the rotating gravitational field
+30% of its rest energy in the rotating gravitational field around

 from there via the accretion disk to the kinetic energy of the